aws/aws-advanced-python-wrapper/docs/using-the-python-wrapper/UsingThePythonWrapper.md

-# Using the AWS Advanced Python Driver
+# Using the AWS Advanced Python Wrapper

-The AWS Advanced Python Driver leverages community Python drivers and enables support of AWS and Aurora functionalities.
+The AWS Advanced Python Wrapper leverages community Python drivers and enables support of AWS and Aurora functionalities.
 Currently, [Psycopg](https://github.com/psycopg/psycopg) 3.1.12+ and [MySQL Connector/Python](https://github.com/mysql/mysql-connector-python) 8.1.0+ are supported.
 Compatibility with prior versions of these drivers has not been tested.

-### Using the AWS Advanced Python Driver with RDS Multi-AZ database Clusters
+### Using the AWS Advanced Python Wrapper with RDS Multi-AZ database Clusters
 The [AWS RDS Multi-AZ DB Clusters](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/multi-az-db-clusters-concepts.html) are capable of switching over the current writer host to another host in the cluster within approximately 1 second or less, in case of minor engine version upgrade or OS maintenance operations.
-The AWS Advanced Python Driver has been optimized for such fast-failover when working with AWS RDS Multi-AZ DB Clusters.
+The AWS Advanced Python Wrapper has been optimized for such fast-failover when working with AWS RDS Multi-AZ DB Clusters.

 With the Failover plugin, the downtime during certain DB cluster operations, such as engine minor version upgrades, can be reduced to one second or even less with finely tuned parameters.
 It supports both MySQL and PostgreSQL clusters.

 Visit [this page](./SupportForRDSMultiAzDBCluster.md) for more details.

-## Using the AWS Advanced Python Driver with plain RDS databases
+## Using the AWS Advanced Python Wrapper with plain RDS databases

-It is possible to use the AWS Advanced Python Driver with plain RDS databases, but individual features may or may not be compatible.
+It is possible to use the AWS Advanced Python Wrapper with plain RDS databases, but individual features may or may not be compatible.
 For example, failover handling and enhanced failure monitoring are not compatible with plain RDS databases and the relevant plugins must be disabled.
 Plugins can be enabled or disabled as seen in the [Connection Plugin Manager Parameters](#connection-plugin-manager-parameters) section.
 Please note that some plugins have been enabled by default.
 Plugin compatibility can be verified in the [plugins table](#list-of-available-plugins).

-## AWS Advanced Python Driver Parameters
+## AWS Advanced Python Wrapper Parameters

-These parameters are applicable to any instance of the AWS Advanced Python Driver.
+These parameters are applicable to any instance of the AWS Advanced Python Wrapper.

 | Parameter                        | Description                                                                                                                                                                                                                                                                                                                                                                                 | Required | Default Value |
 |----------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------|---------------|